jbakse/major_studio_1/content/week_3/wednesday.md

 - Share your best idea
 - Share your worst idea
-- Share an idea that is ridiculous, impossible, or otherwise "wrong".
+- Share an idea that is ridiculous, impossible, or otherwise “wrong”.